Introduction

 The goal is to build confidence by working through small, complete pieces that grow into a production-ready application.

-By the end of the book, you will have built and deployed a full web application using a consistent and repeatable approach.
+By the end of the book, you will have built a full web application locally and then deployed it so it can be reached from other computers.

 Book Layout